layachisara/Movie-Success-Prediction/README.md

 |Naive Bayes|0.67|

 ## Conclusion
-The Random Forest algorithm yielded the best accuracy.

-This score is good, but not ideal.
+The Random Forest algorithm yielded the best accuracy.This score is good, but not ideal.
 It should be higher to be able to confidently predict a movie’s success.

-As in the Random Forest the num_voted_users feature is also in other algorithms is the main feature, so the number of people who voted for the movie influences the movie success.
-Generally, the popularity, of the film and of its actors, seems to be the mean to make a successful movie.
+The dataset is imbalanced, on Flop is predicting worse.

+A More detailed analysis and optimization of the features could enhance the quality of the prediction.

 ## Authors